ajeetgill/t3-transit-app-nextjs/README.md

 ## Learn More

+To see the things that I've learned so far, I've added that segment to a different file `learned.md`, adding things to it on an ongoing basis.

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.